ReddyLab/jsom/README.md

 # JSOM
-Expect script for connecting to Jupyter notebooks on SOM-HPC
+Expect script for connecting to Jupyter notebooks on DASH/SOM-HPC

 ### Install